SriVani789/Student-Performance-Prediction/README.md

 # Transforming Education: Predictive Models and Risk Assessment

 ## Overview
 This project focuses on leveraging machine learning techniques to gain insights into student performance, predict scholarship eligibility, and assess academic risk.
-The project includes binary classification tasks using Logistic Regression, Feedforward Neural Network (FNN), and Convolutional Neural Network (CNN) to categorize students and predict their risk levels.
+The project includes binary classification tasks using Logistic Regression, Feedforward Neural Network (FNN), and MultiLayer Perceptron (MLP) to categorize students and predict their risk levels.

 ## Contents
 - [Library and Module Imports](#library-and-module-imports)